-This Day In Market History, June 25: Texas Instruments Patents Hand-Held Calculator
+This Day In Market History: Texas Instruments Patents Hand-Held Calculator

 Each day, Benzinga takes a look back at a notable market-related moment that occurred on this date.

-On this day 44 years ago, Texas Instruments Incorporated (NASDAQ: TXN) received a patent for its hand-held aluminum calculator.
+What Happened?
+On this day in 1974, Texas Instruments Incorporated (NASDAQ: TXN) received a patent for its hand-held aluminum calculator.

-In 1974, the U.S. inflation rate ballooned to 11.3 percent.
+What Else Was Going On In The World?
+In 1974, the U.S. inflation rate ballooned to 11.3%.
 The 3-million-year-old remains of hominid “Lucy” were discovered in Ethiopia, the oldest known remains of a human ancestor ever discovered at the time.
 The average price of a new house was $34,900.

-TI engineers Jack Kilby, Jerry Merryman and James Van Tassel were granted the patent for TI’s new hand-held calculator in June of 1974.
+TI’s Patented Hand-Held Calculator: TI engineers Jack Kilby, Jerry Merryman and James Van Tassel were granted the patent for TI’s new hand-held calculator in June of 1974.
 The model was made of aluminum and weighed 2 pounds 13 ounces.
 The calculator could perform addition, subtraction multiplication and division, and TI initially priced the device starting at around $85.

-The SR-50 was Texas Instruments first scientific pocket calculator (1974) (ArnoldReinhold, Wikiemedia)
+The SR-50 was Texas Instruments first scientific pocket calculator (1974) (ArnoldReinhold, Wikimedia)

 Kilby has initially nicknamed the prototype for the calculator “Cal Tech,” and its output was generated on a paper tape.
 Prior to “mini” calculators such as these, electronic calculators had been large heavy desktop machines containing hundreds of transistors and several circuit boards.